bicabone/simulated-annealing/README.md

 This is a Spring Boot application running on top of MongoDB

-Start a local instance of the database with `docker compose up` and run the spring app as usual, with the Spring profile set to local.
+Start a local instance of the database with `docker compose up` and run the spring app as usual, with `spring.profiles.active` set to local.